Cement industry in the United States: Source of waste and pollutants

 Cement manufacture is a source of the following airborne contaminants: particulate matter, nitrogen oxides, sulfur dioxide, carbon monoxide, and carbon dioxide.

 Cement production releases carbon dioxide by sintering limestone or shells.
 It is also very energy-intensive, with the result that the cement industry is a large emitter of carbon dioxide.

 Destruction of waste and pollutants

 The high temperatures of cement kilns, the ability of concrete to incorporate different materials, and the stable and nonreactive nature of the concrete end product, all make cement kilns a desirable method for the destruction of hazardous waste.

-Hazardous wastes efficiently destroyed by cement kilns include chlorinated solvents (methylene chloride, trichloroethylene, trichloromethane, trichloroethane, carbon tetrachloride), Freon-113, polychlorinated biphenyls (PCBs), dioxin, waste oil, and used hydrocarbon solvents.
+Hazardous wastes efficiently destroyed by cement kilns include chlorinated solvents (methylene chloride, trichloroethylene, trichloromethane, trichloroethane, carbon tetrachloride, Freon-113), polychlorinated biphenyls (PCBs), dioxins, waste oil, and used hydrocarbon solvents.
 Whatever undesirable materials are not destroyed are locked in the finished concrete, a stable material with low permeability.
 Hydrocarbon waste and used tires contribute to the kiln heat, and reduces fuel use.